rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 If a hybrid collection includes known born-digital media and/or hardware:

-* During the weekly accessioning meeting, the Accessioning and Collections Manager assigns hybrid collection to a member of the accessioning team.
+* During the weekly accessioning meeting, the Accessioning Archivist assigns hybrid collection to a member of the accessioning team.
 * The accessioning archivist adds information regarding any known born-digital media and/or hardware to the born-digital inventory, which is stored as a tab in the master shelf list.
 * The accessioning archivist accessions the born-digital media and/or hardware with the rest of the collection, using the digital archives controlled vocabulary (listed below) to describe what is included.
 * Archivists should keep smaller pieces of born-digital media such as floppy disks or flash drives with the collection when moved to the stacks.
-The Digital Archivist and Accessioning and Collections Manager will identify a storage location for computer towers and laptops.
+The Digital Archivist and Accessioning Archivist will identify a storage location for computer towers and laptops.
 The accessioning team member will shelve the computer and record the location in the born-digital inventory and the master shelf list.
 * If it is a small amount of born-digital material, the accessioning archivist should create the disk images for the collection.
 This decision should be made in consultation with the digital archivist.

 If a collection (or addition to a collection) is comprised exclusively of born-digital media and/or hardware:

-* The Accessioning and Collections Manager notifies and assigns accessioning responsibilities to the Digital Archivist. born-digital media and/or hardware is temporarily stored in the accessioning area until retrieved by the digital archivist for accessioning.
+* The Accessioning Archivist notifies and assigns accessioning responsibilities to the Digital Archivist. born-digital media and/or hardware is temporarily stored in the accessioning area until retrieved by the digital archivist for accessioning.
 * The digital archivist accessions the born-digital media and/or hardware, using the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.
 * Where possible, the digital archivist will image disks and ingest disk images into the digital repository at the point of accessioning.
 * The digital archivist adds information about the file transfer to the born-digital inventory, which is stored as a tab in the master shelf list.
 The archivist should also note whether they have ingested the material into the digital repository.